-A step-by-step photo and video guide to show you how to make minced garlic at home that can last for weeks.
+A step-by-step photo and video guide to show you how to make minced garlic at home, which can save you so much time and hassle while cooking.
 It’s a trick often used in restaurants.

 How many times did you come across a recipe that calls for minced garlic?

 Unlike green onions, ginger or other herbs that you can just rinse and chop up when needed, garlic requires a certain amount of work to prepare before using.
 Minced garlic, one of the most commonly used ingredients in either restaurants or home cooking, appears very often in recipes.

 What do you do when you need minced garlic for cooking?

 Do you manually pick off some garlic cloves from the bulk; try to carefully peel off the skin until you lose your patience; spend a good couple minutes finely chop them?
 By the time the actual cooking starts, 10 minutes have gone by and you feel you’ve done so much work already.

 Or, maybe you have a handy garlic press in your kitchen.